contao/docs/docs/dev/reference/widgets/row-wizard.md

 ## Features

 - Parses and renders DCA field definitions directly
+- Allows callbacks on the used widget fields
 - Uses the existing backend Stimulus controllers
 - Validation is handled by the individual child widgets
 - Stores multiple rows as serialized data